-Course Code: DNC301 Course Title: Digital Illustration

-Course Outcomes: Reinforcing Illustration Skills in digital medium.
+Course Code: DNC301 Course Title: Digital Illustration Course Outcomes: Reinforcing Illustration Skills in digital medium.

-- 1. Create illustrations in a digital environment and learn rendering skills. - 2.
+- The student at the completion of the course will be able to: 1.
+Create illustrations in a digital environment and learn rendering skills. - 2.
 Learn use of computers as a medium and as an additional tool for illustrators. - 3.
 How to translate hand drawn items into digital products

-Course Code: DNC302/DNG305 Course Title: Space Design A/B

-Course Outcomes: efficient and economic space design understanding
+Course Code: DNC302/DNG301 Course Title: Space Design A/B Course Outcomes: efficient and economic space design understanding